-NML 502 Learning How to Optimally Play Blackjack
+NML 502 - Learning How to Optimally Play Blackjack

 Jeremy David, Ken Groszman

 3/20/2017

 Statement of Problem:

 Blackjack, sometimes called twenty-one, is the world’s most popular casino game.
 It is also commonly cited as the casino game where the player has the best odds of winning, with the most widely accepted “optimal strategy” giving the player 49-51 odds of winning in the long-run.
 In this project, we will teach an artificial neural network how to play blackjack and see what strategy it suggests to maximize profitability.
 As an extension, we will see if we can simulate teaching our network how to “count cards”, a strategy used by professional gamblers to increase their probability of winning.
 We hope that through this project, we will either confirm or debunk the common blackjack “optimal strategy” and gauge the effect of a variety of factors on a player’s profitability in a blackjack game.